Lithops: Cultivation

+Cultivars

+Mr Keith Green was appointed International Cultivar Registration Authority for Lithops in 2013, and recognises over 100 registered cultivars.

+Since Lithops are mostly propagated by seed, cultivars require to be stabilised as seed strains.
+Most cultivars are either abnormally green or abnormally red plants, lacking most of the normal leaf pigments.
+Some were initially found as isolated unusual plants in habitat, but increasingly have arisen from cultivation, sometimes by deliberately selecting mildly-coloured plants to achieve intense colours for a cultivar.
+The term "aberrant colour form" (acf.) has been used for these unusually-coloured Lithops.

+There are also so-called "pattern cultivars" of Lithops, seed strains which have been selectively-bred or stabilised from isolated unusual plants to have intensified or unusual leaf patterns, and sometimes unusual flowers.
+In some cases, these are hybrids.

 Propagation

 Propagation of Lithops is by seed or cuttings.
 Cuttings can only be used to produce new plants after a plant has naturally divided to form multiple heads, so most propagation is by seed.
 Lithops can readily be pollinated by hand if two separate clones of a species flower at the same time, and seed will be ripe about 9 months later.
 Seed is easy to germinate, but the seedlings are small and vulnerable for the first year or two, and will not flower until at least two or three years old.

+Conservation status

+At least half of the species listed in the Red List of South African Plants are classified as endangered or threatened for various reasons, including poaching for the succulent horticultural trade, habitat degradation, and decreased or restricted range due to urban and agriculture expansion.